elciojunior7/Laravel_APPeAPI/readme.md

 composer install (to install dependencies. "php artisan" doesn't work without this step)

-Rename .env.example in project folder to .env
+Renaming .env.example in project folder to .env
-php artisan key:generate (this step create an API_KEY inside .env file.
+> php artisan key:generate (this step create an APP_KEY inside .env file.
 It's important)
+Edit the following lines in .env file:
+DB_CONNECTION=(your DB)
+DB_PORT=3306(your DB port)
+DB_DATABASE=(your DB schema)
+DB_USERNAME=(your DB username)
+DB_PASSWORD=(your DB password)
+AUTH_API_TOKEN=(a password to access the API)

+There is a configuration example in .env.txt file.
+The example uses MySql as DB.
+DON'T change the line APP_KEY that you just created in .env.

 php artisan serve